Help us reduce the demand for rhino horn and track down traffickers

 He was born and grew up in Kenya, where his love for wildlife started and continues today.

-Dr William Fowlds
+Dr. William Fowlds

 Apart from his veterinary wildlife work he co-founded Investec Rhino Lifeline in 2013.
-He is project coordinator for Wilderness Foundation Africa on the Medivet Saving the Rhino campaign which has enabled him to increase his work in rescue, education & awareness and prevention of poaching at both protection and demand reduction sides of the crisis.
+He is the project coordinator for Wilderness Foundation Africa on the Medivet Saving the Rhino campaign which has enabled him to increase his work in rescue, education & awareness and prevention of poaching at both the protection and demand reduction sides of the crisis.
 He is a trustee of the Chipembere Rhino Foundation and the African Rhino Conservation Collaboration and strives to encourage a multi-faceted approach to the rhino crisis through increased collaboration and cohesion.

 Jessica Babich